SharePoint/sp-dev-docs/docs/general-development/get-started-developing-with-social-features-in-sharepoint.md

 ## App permission requests for accessing social features in SharePoint Add-ins
 <a name="bkmk_AppPerms"> </a>

 An SharePoint Add-in must request the permissions that it needs to access SharePoint resources from the user who installs it.
 For example, an app that posts to the feed should request **Write** permission (at minimum) to the feed.
-You specify the permissions that your app need in the AppManifest.xml file in Visual Studio or in the **Properties** dialog box in Napa.
+You specify the permissions that your app need in the AppManifest.xml file in Visual Studio.